hamzamix/StarWise/README.md

 ### 5. Open the App

 Open your web browser and navigate to the frontend URL provided by Vite: **[http://localhost:5173](http://localhost:5173)**.
 The application should now be running correctly.

+## Running with Docker

+You can also run the entire application in a single Docker container using Docker Compose.

+1.  **Ensure Docker is installed** and running on your machine.
+2.  **Make sure you have configured `backend/.env`** as described in Step 3 of the local installation.
+3. From the root directory of the project, run:
+    ```bash
+    docker-compose up --build
+    ```
+4. This command will build the Docker image (which includes building the frontend and installing backend dependencies) and start the container.
+5. Open your browser and navigate to **[http://localhost:4000](http://localhost:4000)**.
+The application should be running.

+To stop the application, press `Ctrl+C` in the terminal and then run `docker-compose down`.